kafnevod/podsec/podsec/md/en/podsec-load-sign-oci.md

-podsec-load-sign-oci(1) -- unpacking images from a compressed `xz-oci-archive`, signing them and placing them on the registrar
+podsec-load-sign-oci(1) -- unpacking images from a compressed `xz-oci-archive`, signing them and placing them on the registry
 =================================

 ## SYNOPSIS